-Psalms 119:152 Concerning Your testimonies, I have known of old that You has founded them forever.
+Psalm 119:152 Concerning Your testimonies, I have known of old that You have founded them forever.

 The word "founded" means bottomless, or foundation, or beginning.
 Here it means established.
 They are established forever.
 Do you see what that means?
 In practical situations, God's laws are not done away—ever!
 God's laws are an eternal constant.

 For a man to say that God's laws are done away is to imply that God is less than perfect.
 It implies that God really did not think the things through that He gave, and He has kind of hurriedly thrown something together as merely a stopgap measure until something better came along.
 Now, you know where that kind of thinking came from.
 It did not come out of God's Word.
 Jesus said that not one jot or tittle passes from God's law until everything is fulfilled.